Introduction

 List any relevant warranties or guarantees that you’ll be providing on this project.

-Your work and your methods are so good that you can confidently back them up with a guarantee.
-For example, you promise your client that you can increase new leads by 50%+ in three months, and if not, you’ll refund them.
+Your work and methods are so reliable that you can confidently back them up with a guarantee.
+For example, you promise your client a 50%+ increase in new leads within three months, and if not, you’ll issue a refund.

 You could warrant against any errors or omissions in your work, and promise to make them right, for no extra charge, at anytime within the next 12 months.

-Chances are, your competitors would be too afraid to offer anything like this.
+Chances are, your competitors wouldn’t dare to offer anything like this.

 About Us